kaybinwang/homelab-blog/content/infrastructure/kubernetes/installing-k3s.md

----
-weight: 1
----
-# Kubernetes
+# Installing K3s

+## What is K3s
-Kubernetes (aka k8s) is a container orchestration framework that abstracts the operational overhead of deploying applications across multiple nodes.
+Kubernetes (sometimes stylized as k8s) is a container orchestration framework that abstracts the operational overhead of deploying and managing containers across multiple nodes inside a cluster.

-## K3s Distribution
 Kubernetes is usually deployed in cloud environments and has a lot of integrations with different cloud providers.
 This adds a lot of unnecessary bloat for folks that want to deploy Kubernetes onto a bare metal cluster.